forwardPlus7/forwardPlus7.github.io/about.md

   - 3rd Prize Excellent Student Scholarship/Merit Student (12/2019)

-# RESEARCH
+## RESEARCH

-First Author A Novel Recommendation Algorithm Based on Multi- objective Evolution 01/2021-12/2021
+A Novel Recommendation Algorithm Based on Multi- objective Evolution (01/2021-12/2021)

 - Accepted by the 4th International Conference on Computing and Data Science in Dec 2021

 - May be published in the book series Communications in Computer&Information Science(CCIS)

-# COURSE PROJECT
+## COURSE PROJECT

-Group Leader Design of An Electronic Alarm Clock Based on CPLD Chip 03/2021-04/2021
+Design of An Electronic Alarm Clock Based on CPLD Chip (03/2021-04/2021)

 - Adopted divide-and-conquer algorithm to devise the functions of the electronic alarm clock